High Resolution Rotary Encoder

 To understand what encoder resolution is, it’s good to have a better understanding of encoder feedback.
 Encoder feedback is important to the performance of different automation applications.
-When it is specified properly, an encoder will give you the results that you need to support positioning that is effective.
+When it is appropriately specified, an encoder will give you the results that you need to support positioning that is effective.
 If it is not properly specified, it can degrade the performance of the system.

-Some applications particularly require High Resolution Rotary Encoder and it’s important they should work even in difficult physical environments.
-An example of a high resolution rotary encoder is the DS – 58 which is member of the DS series of Netzer electric encoders.
-It has a lot of advantages aside from being low profile.
+Some applications particularly require High-Resolution Rotary Encoder and it’s important they should work even in difficult physical environments.
+An example of a high-resolution rotary encoder is the DS – 58 which is a member of the DS series of Netzer electric encoders.
+It has a lot of advantages aside from being a low profile.
 One of the best features is that it has high resolution and precision.
-This encoder is forgiving to mounting tolerances, does not have ball bearings, flexible couplers, glass disc, or detectors and light sources so it is pretty much failure free.
-Not to mention, it also has a very low power consumption.
+This encoder is forgiving to mounting tolerances and does not have ball bearings, flexible couplers, glass disc, detectors, and light sources so it is pretty much failure-free.
+Not to mention, it also has very low power consumption.

 Optical or magnetic rotary encoders usually determine their absolute position using a static reference point and the homing procedure at startup.
 The Electric Encoder is unique in being able to deliver a high-quality absolute position without the need for homing.
 It has more accurate motion detection even on multiple axes.
 Aside from those, it has better electronics integration due to the multiple output protocols and in case of power or system failures, it allows for better recovery.

 Want to know which position sensor is suitable for your line of work?
 Learn more details about Netzer products